isabella232/ios-managedpush-with-sinchservice/README.md

 ![Certs](Images/ssKeys.PNG)

+Note: In order to make this app work with iOS 8, you will also need to add a certificate for VoIP services.

 At this point, you're all set to start using Sinch and push notifications.
 Let's take a look at some of the things SinchService can do for us.

 ##SinchService - Why use it?